 These are a way for the airline’s recruitment team to screen large numbers of candidates at once.

-Don’t forget to bring along:
+Don’t forget to have prepared:

 - A printed, updated copy of your CV